PublicSpeakingDB/psdb/README.md

 # Public Speaking Dashboard
 Public Speaking Dashboard is an open-source public speaking tool.

-It is shared under a Creative Commons license.
 Please feel free to copy and use the source code.
 Also, please feel free to remix and experiment.

 ---
 [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]